pulimeng/Biology-Network-Reduction/PPI/README.md

 In this work, we employed three reduction rules that address the **protein "kinaseness"** since we focus our work on kinase inhibitors, **gene expressions**, and **gene ontology (biological process) similarity** between proteins.
 Based on such rules, the reduction is carried out by contracting edges (merging nodes), whose ending nodes (proteins) belong to the same **biological process group** AND have the same **gene expression** AND **neither of them are kinases**.
 Note that the **biological process group** is precomputed using _GOGO Score_ (https://github.com/zwang-bioinformatics/GOGO) and _Agglomerative Clustering_ (https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html).

 Following files are required for the reduction procedure:
-- `master_edge_table.csv` -- ORIGINAL STRING PPI network.
+- `master.edges` -- ORIGINAL STRING PPI network.
 Preprocessed as aforementioned yet UNREDUCED.
 Provided.
-- `node_table.csv` -- The ORIGINAL node table with the format as aforementioned.
+- `example.nodes` -- The ORIGINAL node table with the format as aforementioned.
 Contains many features. **User needs to create and configure this file.** An example is provided as `example_node_table.csv`.
-- `bpo_groups.csv` -- Biological process groups for each protein in the graph.
+- `gogo_bpo.groups` -- Biological process groups for each protein in the graph.
 Provided.
 - `kinases.lst` -- A list of kinases in the graph.
 Provided.

 The reduction procedure performed in this example can be summarized as following steps.